Clear Lake is located along the east side of I-35 just south of the Forest Lake exit.

 The public may fish along the shoulder of the I-35 frontage road along the west shore of the lake.
 Fishing may be hampered by overhanging trees and aquatic vegetation in some areas.

-- Stock 367 pounds of walleye fingerlings (1 lb. per littoral acre) annually.
+- Stock 267 pounds of Walleye fingerlings (1 lb. per littoral acre) annually.

-- Stock 401 hybrid muskie fingerlings (1.5 fish per littoral acre) odd numbered years.
+- Stock 401 Hybrid Muskie fingerlings (1.5 fish per littoral acre) in odd numbered years.

-Clear Lake has consistently been one of the best walleye fishing lakes in the area, with good water quality and lots of structure.
-Anglers have caught walleye on this lake at a higher rate than any other lake in the area.
-Hybrid muskie and northern pike are not abundant, but larger fish are present.
+Clear Lake has consistently been one of the best Walleye fishing lakes in the area, with good water quality and lots of structure.
+Anglers have caught Walleye on this lake at a higher rate than any other lake in the area.
+Hybrid Muskie and Northern Pike are not abundant, but larger fish are present.
 Bluegill run small and are abundant.
-Crappie levels are average or below, but some larger crappie have been caught (especially in the winter).
-Small carp are common in this lake, but don't seem to limit angling.
+Crappie levels are average or below, but some larger Crappie have been caught (especially in the winter).
+Small Common Carp are common in this lake, but don't seem to limit angling.